Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-support.md

 ## Leave feedback

+Leave feedback or submit a feature request for dbt Cloud or dbt Core.

 #### Share feedback or feature request for dbt Cloud
 1. In the dbt Cloud navigation, click **Leave feedback**.
 2. In the **Leave feedback** pop up, fill out the form.